Quyquyhó

 Quyquyhó (Guaraní: Kuykuyho) is a town in the Paraguarí department of Paraguay.

-Location
+Geography

 It is located in the southern region of the Paraguarí Department.
 It is approximately 169 km away from the Paraguayan capital city, Asunción.

 How to get there

 From Asunción you have to take the National Route Number 1 (Ruta Uno) until you reach Caapucú, where you have to take a detour on your left to the town of Quyquyhó.

 Demography

 This district is 624 km² big, and according to the 2002 National Census, Quyquyhó has a total population of 6,865 inhabitants and its urban has only 798 inhabitants.